revolist/revogrid-docs/blog/introducing-kanban-component-for-react.md

 # Introducing the RevoGrid Kanban Component

-Today we are releasing **RevoGrid Kanban**: a high-performance Kanban component for building visual workflows in React and JavaScript applications.
+Today we are releasing **RevoGrid Kanban**: a high-performance [JavaScript Kanban board component](/kanban) for building visual workflows in React and JavaScript applications.

 This is not a separate task-board application that forces your data into a second store.
 The RevoGrid Kanban board component projects ordinary RevoGrid source rows into workflow columns and optional swimlanes.
 Your application keeps one canonical dataset while users gain a fast, visual way to plan, prioritize, and move work.